Rozalka/BestShop-Advanced-HTML-CSS/README.md

 # BestShop-Advanced-HTML-CSS
-first HTML and CSS project
+First one page HTML and CSS project using Adobe XD program and materials shared by CodersLab.